hflexgrig/SeoFriendlySpa/README.md

     }
 ```

-It reads the static Html content, and using AngleSharp updates the Title and existing Meta tags, or creates them, if they do not exist.
+It reads the static Html content, and using AngleSharp updates the Title and existing Meta tags, or creates them, if they do not exist. (please check SeoService for implementation)

 Please note!!!